Washington and Lee University, History Department

 |Position:||Assistant Professor, Associate Professor|

-A Ph.D. by the time of appointment is required.
+A PhD at the time of appointment is required.

 Review of applications will begin October 4, 2021.
 Semi-finalists will be interviewed via Zoom.
 Candidates should submit a letter of application describing their teaching interests, experience, and pedagogical philosophy; summarizing their current and future scholarship; and reflecting their work with a diverse student population.
 Applicants should also provide a CV and a list of three references.
 All materials should be uploaded here: apply.interfolio.com/90430.
 For more information, please contact Prof. Molly Michelmore at email@example.com.
 Semi-finalists will be asked to supply three confidential letters of recommendation and a writing sample before their interview.

 |Primary Category:||Latin American and Caribbean History / Studies

 |Secondary Categories:||Immigration History / Studies